South Finistère : 12 unusual places to discover!

 The island of Sein is known for its preserved nature and its wild beaches.
 You will probably be able to see dolphins or seals during the crossing.
 In foggy weather, this island takes on a mysterious dimension and you can’t help but be amazed by the beauty of the place.
 To make the most of your visit, you can also book a sea excursion with Archipelago Excursion to sail as close as possible to mythical lighthouses at sea, including the well-named Hell of the Underworld… A change of scenery guaranteed!

 This large sandy beach is bordered by dunes that make children and their parents happy (they can run around and be seen from far away!).
 You will be able to see some semi-buried blockhouses and a wild preserved panorama.
 For the record, it was from here that Jean-Marie le Bris, a sailor from Douarnenez, launched his winged boat called the Albatross in 1856.
-He was one of the first men to fly with this ancestor of the airplane.
+He was one of the first men to take to the skies in this forerunner of the airplane.

 Near this large beach, the church of Saint Anne la Palud is located in a green setting.
 Every year during the last weekend of August, a big pardon is organized, a parade of banners in traditional Breton costume.
 You can see in the church old photos of this event through the ages.

 Tahiti beach, located along the GR34 in Brittany, is an evocative place that was named after Gauguin.
-It is bordered by the island of Raguenez, one of the 80 private islands of Brittany, and was formerly used to collect goémon and produce soda and iodine.
+It’s bordered by the island of Raguenez, one of 80 private islands in Brittany, and was once used to collect seaweed and produce soda and iodine.

 Visitors are welcome to enjoy the beach at low tide, as long as they respect the flora and safety rules.
 To learn more you can read our article on Nevez and the Anse de Rospico, a walk between land and sea ideal for a day trip.

 The Eckmühl lighthouse, built in 1897 in Penmarc’h, Finistère, is one of the most luxurious in France.
 Its history is unusual, to say the least, and you will be surprised when you visit the interior: Its construction was made possible thanks to the posthumous gift of the marquise Adélaïde d’Eckmühl de Blocqueville.
-This one wished to redeem the deaths caused by her father, a marshal at the orders of Napoleon.
+She wanted to buy back the deaths caused by her father, a marchéchal under Napoleon’s orders.

 Its interior is richly decorated, with noble materials such as opaline, blue marble and bronze.
 It rises to 60 meters and guides the navigators at 45 km in the round.
 It is open in July and August and the visit lasts about 30 minutes, with prices of 3€ for adults and 1.50€ for children.